Highlights of my credentials & experience

-I’m an artist and a writer who had a confusing early life.
-I was brought up by some damaged people in a way that was very hard to make sense out of.
+I’m an inquisitive and creative person who had a confusing early life.
+I was brought up by some damaged people in a way that was hard to make sense out of.
 And so, I became preoccupied with figuring it all out.
 I developed a certain kind of vision… that makes it hard to not see the deep truth.

 So, in my work I can be who I really am.
 I'm a person who sees through the “games people play,” and really just wants to build a better game... to craft the magic spells that unlock worlds of experience that were previously inaccessible.
 To cleanse the doors of perception and reveal the world as it truly is: infinite.